Skip to content

 3. Lock in the central case.
 Use it in your next funding proposal or operating budget, with the conservative case as the floor and the aggressive as the stress test.

 4. Build in an annual increase.
-In every multi-year funding agreement or operating plan, a 2.5%–3.5% annual increase is defensible and documentable.
+In every multi-year funding agreement or operating plan, an average annual increase of 2.5%–3.5% across the term is defensible and documentable — individual years will vary with the announced figures.

 5. Audit locked agreements.
 Flag any funding agreement or budget locked at today's wage levels through 2028 or beyond.
 Those are the budget emergencies.